xiix0/scam/README.md

-You will contract a rare disease.
+Future looks spotty.
+You will spill soup in late evening.